 Core audiences allow you to find consumers based on demographics, locations, interests, genders, and even behaviours.
 By hyper-targeting your audiences in this way, you can give your ads the best chance of converting.
 This is most effective if you have customer personas established.

 Custom audiences allow you to upload your contact lists of existing customers, or even old ones that you want to re-engage with.
+You can also choose to target people who’ve interacted with your page or website within a set time period or target friends of these users.
 This is an easy way to blend your physical activity with your online presence and develop an improved relationship with your audience.

-Lookalike audiences include people that you haven’t engaged with in the past but they meet the criteria of your ideal audience based on comparisons to your existing customers.
+Lookalike audiences include people that you haven’t engaged with in the past but they meet the criteria of your ideal audience based on comparisons to your existing customers and user base.

 Who sees your ads is one of the best things about advertising with Facebook but where those people see your ads is also very important.
 When you advertise with Facebook, you also have the ability to place your ads within all of its other platforms, products, and subsidiaries; Facebook, Messenger, Instagram, WhatsApp, and other apps within the Facebook Audience Network.

 You don’t have to pick the placements for every ad.
 It all depends on who you want to target and the type of ad it is.
 However, depending on the type of creativity you have for an ad, you can optimize for specific placements (ex.
 Vertical image ads for Facebook Stories, and horizontal ads for Facebook Newsfeeds).

 Specify Your Budgets